A) Policy Statement

 Trained to safeguarding level 3

-- John Duncan – Director and DSL – Designated Safeguarding Lead for ELC.
+• Neil Mullens – Director of Operations and Designated Safeguarding Lead for ELC

-- Nicola Laird – LADO – the person to contact regarding staff concerns that meet the harms threshold.
+• Nicola Laird / Alice Bennett – LADO – the person to contact regarding staff concerns that meet the harm threshold.

 A9) Under 18s Involvement